thehungrycoder225/js-sandbox-fundamentals/README.md

 #### Objects:

--Learn how to declare an object and access its properties.
+- Learn how to declare an object and access its properties.
 You should also learn how to use an array or another object as an object’s property value.

 #### Loops :